Uzbekistan Professional Football League: Sponsors

-Achievements
+Achievements and projects

 Uzbekistan Professional Football League is one of the leaders in licensing in Asian continent.
 At the end of 2021, 12 Uzbek clubs won the license of the Asian Football Confederation and this was recorded as the 3rd best result in the continent.
 In 2021, among the women's teams, 2 clubs from Uzbekistan became the first in Asia to successfully pass the licensing.

 The Ministry of Justice of the Republic of Uzbekistan and the National Association of Non-Governmental Organizations of Uzbekistan have included UzPFL in the list of "Top 20 Most Transparent Non-Governmental Organizations" in 2021.

+The U19 Championship has been recognized by Asian Football Confederation as "Asia's Best Youth League" in 2025.

+UzPFL and football clubs is actively involved in organizing social responsibility and charity events.
+Support for various segments of the population through football matches and related social projects has been systematically established.
+As part of charity projects, in order to provide material and moral support to children suffering from oncohematological and difficult-to-treat diseases and their families, PFL leadership and famous players distributed gifts to patients.
+Also, part of the proceeds from the sale of tickets for football matches of various levels were directed to the children's treatment costs.